You are listening to the Sean Hannity radio show podcast.

 We go through this how many times now?

-Look, this stuff just rips my heart out, and I I say this each and every time I hear this, at any time a law enforcement officer is killed in the line of duty, a little of every law enforcement officer in America dies with them because there, but for the grace of God, uh go we so my thoughts and prayers are with them also, but I'm I'm encouraged by this much since uh because of November eighth.
+And I say this each and every time I hear this, anytime a law enforcement officer is killed in the line of duty, a little of every law enforcement officer in America dies with them because they're, but for the grace of God, go we.

-We're gonna have a different rhetoric.
+We're going to have a different rhetoric.

-Well, how do we protect these officers?
+How do we protect these officers?

-We've got to get them more gear for number one.
+We've got to get them more gear.

 I mean, what are we going to do here?

-That that equipment doesn't exist.
+That equipment doesn't exist.

-But th this this uh recent spate of attacks has has shown the uh uh what the the influence of black lives matter and some of these radical hate groups have spewed out and people are absorbing that ideology, Sean, and that's what's so frightening about this, that they are willing and feel empowered enough to attack law enforcement officers who are simply doing their job.
+But this recent spate of attacks has shown what the influence of Black Lives Matter and some of these radical hate groups have spewed out, and people are absorbing that ideology, Sean.

-You know, well one of the things that frustrates me is every four years, and and Sheriff, we discussed this during the campaign.
+You know, one of the things that frustrates me is every four years, and Sheriff, we discussed this during the campaign, it's the same old narrative.

 I mean, he doesn't even know who David Duke is.